OMGF (Pro) doesn’t detect/download any fonts.

 CSS Optimization and Page Caching Plugins

-Another common cause is that you’re using a cookie consent plugin which blocking the loading of Google Fonts until prior consent is given.
-Before running OMGF (Pro)’s optmizations, make sure you’ve removed Google Fonts from your cookie consent framework/plugin.
+Another common cause is that you’re using a cookie consent plugin which blocks Google Fonts until prior consent is given.
+In most cases, it’ll suffice to remove Google Fonts processing from your cookie banner framework.
+If you don’t want to do so, OMGF Pro is required as it supports processing of asynchronously loaded Google Fonts.

 Staging Areas

-If you’re running OMGF (Pro) on a staging area, which is locked to the outside world by e.g. basic authentication or a splash screen (i.e. an Under Construction screen), this needs to disabled temporarily in order for OMGF (Pro) to run.
-This the detection script runs at server level (and not in a browser) it can’t “act” like an administrator and get access to your site’s frontend.
+If you’re running OMGF (Pro) on a staging area, which is locked to the outside world by e.g. basic authentication or a splash screen (i.e. an Under Construction screen), this needs to be disabled temporarily in order for OMGF (Pro) to run.
+OMGF (Pro)’s detection script runs at server level (and not in a browser) it can’t “act” like an administrator and get access to your site’s frontend.

 File/Folder Permissions